Raising Your Awareness Of Cannabis Through Education.

-If you are visiting Amsterdam, chances are you will want to try smoking some quality Dutch cannabis.
 If you have little or no experience with cannabis, please stick to the following guidelines to make sure that your experience is as positive, relaxed, and tasty as it can get.
 First of all, ask the coffeeshop employee for a mild cannabis strain to try.
 Some Dutch weed strains have high THC levels and may well prove too strong for beginners.
 Secondly, start slowly.
 THC takes a few minutes before you start to feel its effects after you smoke it.
 After you’ve rolled or bought a joint, don’t smoke it all in one go.
 Just light up, take a few puffs, and then put the joint back down.
 Wait for ten minutes until you notice its effects.
 If you feel okay, you can just light up again and continue to enjoy your smoke.
 In case of edibles such as space cake or hash brownies, you will need to wait longer.
 This is because it takes thirty minutes to an hour before THC passes your stomach and reaches your brain.
 Don’t eat your edibles all at once: eat half (or share it with someone else) and wait for the effect to kick in.
 If you’re feeling okay after an hour, eat the other half.

 Depending on the way you prefer to enjoy our quality products, the effects will start anywhere between a few minutes to an hour after use.
-Customers who prefer to smoke will notice the effect after a few minutes and it could last anywhere between two and four hours.
+People who prefer to smoke will notice the effect after a few minutes and it could last anywhere between two and four hours.
 If you prefer to ingest our products in some way then be prepared for the effects not to take hold for up to an hour later.
 You should then expect to notice the effects for between four and eight hours.
 The effects of using cannabis can be divided into mental or psychological effects and physical or bodily effects.
 Please keep in mind that all of these effects are temporary: they will pass after a while.
 If you feel bad after using cannabis, just try to relax and find a quiet spot where you can wait until you feel better.
 Non-alcoholic sugary drinks often help against the symptoms, as does having a person you trust nearby to reassure you.

 Hashish and marijuana affect the way you feel, and the way you perceive the world around you.
 It can make you feel cheerful and relaxed.
 Worries may subside, and you could find it easier to engage with other people.
 On the other hand, some people experience a deep sense of anxiety and paranoia called ‘the fear’ after using cannabis.
 You may also experience music and colours to be more intense.
 Your experience of time passing may change, as may your perception of space.
 While cannabis can stimulate your imagination, you may also find it hard to focus or concentrate on what happens around you.
 Thinking logically may become more difficult, and your memory may become less effective.
 You could forget what you were saying in mid-sentence.